kuerbis/Term-Choose-p6/README.md

 1 - print the page number on the bottom of the screen.
 If all the choices fit into one page, the page number is not displayed. (default)

 2 - the page number is always displayed even with only one page.
-Setting page to 2 automatically enables the option clear_screen.
+Setting page to 2 automatically enables the option clear-screen.

 ### prompt